adobe/aepsdk-edgeconsent-android/Documentation/getting-started.md

 ```

 > **Warning**
 > Using dynamic dependency versions is not recommended for production apps.
-Refer to this [page](https://github.com/adobe/aepsdk-core-android/blob/main/Documentation/GradleDependencies.md) for managing gradle dependencies.
+Refer to this [page](https://github.com/adobe/aepsdk-core-android/blob/main/Documentation/MobileCore/gradle-dependencies.md) for managing Gradle dependencies.

 2. Import the libraries: